Edwin van der Sar: Ajax

-Born in Voorhout, Van der Sar began his career at his hometown club, Foreholte, and then VV Noordwijk.
+Born in Voorhout, Van der Sar began his career at his hometown club, Foreholte, and then Noordwijk.
 At a relatively late age, he was brought to the attention of Louis van Gaal, and subsequently signed for Ajax.
 Even though he joined late he went into the reserve team and bided his time before getting his first-team call-up by Louis van Gaal.
 He enjoyed a long and successful stint in their senior side, winning the 1991–92 UEFA Cup (albeit only as the reserve, making no appearances in the run) and the 1994–95 UEFA Champions League (by now the starting goalkeeper), as well as the 1995 Best European Goalkeeper award, besides domestic honours.
 He was in goal for Ajax in the 1996 UEFA Champions League Final, but had to make do with a runner-up medal as they lost the penalty shoot-out against Juventus.
 He made a total of 226 appearances for Ajax, and scored a penalty for Ajax to complete an 8–1 victory over De Graafschap in the 1997–98 season.
 In his first full season as Ajax No. 1 he won the Dutch Football Goalkeeper of the Year, he would then go on to retain the award for the next three consecutive years.